 Update 2022: The cost of major home improvements has soared over the last 18 months, this has been widely reported in the media and confirmed by our own research.
 The basement extension prices per square metre on this page were updated in 2022 but as the cost of materials is so volatile they are subject to change.
 If you would like a fixed price, fill out this form with details of your project.

 Basements are a great way to increase the value of a home and add extra living space.
-While basements aren’t cheap, when you consider the cost of moving home and rising house prices, this type of extension now looks more and more attractive.
+While basements aren’t cheap, when you consider the cost of moving home and rising house prices, this type of extension is still attractive.

 How Much Do You Think a Basement Extension Will Cost?

 We like to ask our visitors how much they think home improvement projects will cost.

 The question below is entirely optional but answer it and you can see how others voted: